Open primaries in the United States: Top-two primaries

-In California, under Proposition 14, a measure that easily passed, traditional party primaries were replaced in 2011 with wide-open elections.
-Proposition 14, known as the open primary measure, gave every voter the same ballot in primary elections for most state and federal races, except the presidential contest.
+In California, under Proposition 14, traditional party primaries were replaced in 2011 with a jungle primary election.
+Proposition 14, known as the open primary measure, gave every voter the same ballot in primary elections for most state and federal races.
+The top two candidates advance to the November general election.
+That does not affect the presidential primary, local offices, or non-partisan offices such as judges and the Superintendent of Public Instruction.